11 The basics of Git and GitHub

 In the simplest terms, Git is a software, while GitHub is a company and website that makes it easier to use Git and share Git repositories.
 For beginners, GitHub’s web interface has some advantages: you commit changes immediately after editing a file, and it’s easier to view changes and file history compared to using Git alone on your computer.

 You may notice that GitHub sounds a bit like file synching tools such as OneDrive or Dropbox.
 So how is GitHub different?
-Unlike OneDrive or Dropbox, GitHub (via Git) tracks line-level changes to files, not just file-level changes.
+Unlike OneDrive or Dropbox, GitHub (via Git) tracks line-level changes to files, not just file-level changes, if you work with text-based files.
 This means you can see the specific changes made in a file, not just that it was changed.
-The messages you attach to commits can also help you keep track of why the changes were made.
+The messages you attach to commits also help you keep track of why the changes were made.

 File synching tools are really good for easily sharing files within a team or group, but they aren’t as good for collaboratively working together on files.
 That’s where GitHub shines.
 It’s built for working on files together, not just sharing them.